Acetaminophen or NSAIDS for Arthritis?

 Acetaminophen is generally regarded as having a more favorable safety profile than NSAIDS as acetaminophen does not have a risk of gastrointestinal bleeding.
 However, acetaminophen can cause liver damage when used in large doses or when combined with alcohol.

-- NSAIDS appear to be more effect than acetaminophen for treating arthritis.
+- NSAIDs appear to be more effective than acetaminophen for treating arthritis.

 - Towheed TE, Maxwell L, Judd MG, Catton M, Hochberg MC, Wells G. Acetaminophen for osteoarthritis.
 Cochrane Database Syst Rev. 2006 Jan 25;1:CD004257.